AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/User Attributes/agora_chat_user_attributes_flutter.md

 To implement user avatar management in your app, take the following steps:

-1. Upload the avator file to the third-party file storage service.
+1. Upload the avatar file to the third-party file storage service.
 Once the file is successfully uploaded, you get a URL address of the avatar file.
 2. Set the `avatarUrl` parameter in user attributes as the URL address of the avatar file.
 3. To display the avatar, call `fetchUserInfoById` to retrieve the URL of the avatar file, and then render the image on the local UI.